Buyer’s remorse is the worst! But you purchased a Kenmore water softener, and then its parent company Sears went bankrupt. So, here we are.

 What This Means for Kenmore Softener Owners

-So, what happens if you own a Kenmore water softener that needs maintenance or breaks down?
+So, what happens if you own a Kenmore unit that needs maintenance or breaks down?
 The good news is there are still ways to get your unit the service it needs.

-For the time being, you can still check with Sears to see if you have warranty coverage to fix your Kenmore softener.
-If going that route fails, you can also check with the original manufacturer of your softener.
+For the time being, you can still contact Angel Water to check if you have warranty coverage to fix your Kenmore softener.
+If going that route fails, you can also check with the original manufacturer of your system.

 Wait, doesn’t Kenmore manufacture its water softeners?
-You would think so, but the truth is Kenmore doesn’t make any of its water softeners.
-It leaves that to companies like Whirlpool, LG and Panasonic.
-Then it pays those companies to sell the softeners with Kenmore branding.
+You would think so, but the truth is Kenmore doesn’t do any of the manufacturing.
+It leaves that to companies like Haier (a Chinese manufacturer) then pays that company to sell the softeners with the Kenmore branding.

 So, how do you figure out what manufacturer made your Kenmore softener?
 You will need to find the serial number and model number on your unit.
 Typically, this information will be located somewhere around the top of the water softener.
 Many Kenmore softeners have it on a sticker inside the lid that you open to fill it with salt.

 Once you find the serial and model numbers, you should be able to determine the manufacturer online.
 Type “Kenmore water softener” along with the serial and model numbers into Google, and the product information should come up, including what company manufactured it.